Enumerating 3-generated axial algebras of Monster type: Groups for -generated -algebras

 \subsection{$3$-generated $4$-transposition groups}

-In this section we deal exclusively with groups, so it will be convenient for us to write $x$, $y$, and $z$ instead of $\tau_a$, $\tau_b$, and $\tau_c$.
-Note that we do not assume that the three conjugacy classes of $x$, $y$ and $z$ are pairwise distinct.
-We write $D := x^G \cup y^G \cup z^G$ for the normal set of generating involutions.

 We approach the problem via presentations.
-Clearly, every $t\in D$ satisfies $t^2=1$.
-Furthermore, for $t,s\in D$, we have either $(ts)^3=1$, or $(ts)^4=1$.
-Note that the last case includes the case where $(ts)^2=1$.
-Since we will later take all quotients to build a full list of groups, it suffices to just add relations of the form $(ts)^3=1$, or $(ts)^4=1$.
+Clearly, every $t\in T$ satisfies $t^2=1$.
+Furthermore, for $s,t\in T$, we have either $(st)^3=1$, or $(st)^4=1$.
+Note that the last case includes the case where $(st)^2=1$.
+Since we will later take all quotients to build a full list of groups, it suffices to just add relations of the form $(st)^3=1$, or $(st)^4=1$.

-We begin by imposing the relations $(ts)^3=1$, or $(ts)^4=1$ for each distinct pair $\{s,t\} \subset \{x,y,z\}$.
-This gives four main cases.
-Since products of conjugates of the generators must also have the order at most $4$, we may also add extra relations of the form $(ts^g)^3=1$, or $(ts^g)^4=1$.
-We do this to get the fourteen groups listed in Table \ref{tab:max3gen4trans}.
-(Note that in this table we omit the relations $x^2$, $y^2$, and $z^2$.)
+We begin by imposing the relations $(st)^3=1$, or $(st)^4=1$ for each distinct pair $\{s,t\} \subset \{x,y,z\}$.
+This gives four main cases corresponding to the number of pairs of each order.
+Since products of conjugates of the generators must also have order at most $4$, we may also add extra relations of the form $(st^g)^n=1$, with $n = 2,3,4$.
+We continue adding relations of this form until the group is indeed a $4$-transposition group.

-In particular, by using {\sc magma}, we can see that all these groups are finite.
-It is clear that every $3$-generated group of $4$-transpositions is a quotient of one of the $G_i$.